V-keerththanan/pandas_reacap/README.md

 # pandas_reacap
-i am just going to recap the pandas through doing some exersice
+i am going to recap the pandas through doing some exersice